Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Property and decomposable Fourier multipliers

 \subsection{A characterization of selfadjoint contractively decomposable multipliers}

-Let $M$ be a von Neumann algebra and $T \co M \to M$ be a weak* continuous operator.
+Let $M$ be a von Neumann algebra equipped with a normal semifinite faithful trace and $T \co M \to M$ be a weak* continuous operator.
 Recall the following definition from \cite[Definition 3]{Kri}.
 We say that $T$ satisfies $(\mathcal{P})$ if there exist linear maps $v_1$, $v_2 \co M \to M$ such that the linear map $

 \co \M_2(M) \to \M_2(M) $ is completely positive, completely contractive, weak* continuous and selfadjoint\footnote{\thefootnote.
 The assumption selfadjoint is equivalent to the selfadjointness of $v_1$, $v_2$ and $T$.}.
 In this case, $v_1$ and $v_2$ are completely positive, weak* continuous and selfadjoint.
 An operator $T$ satisfying $(\mathcal{P})$ is necessarily contractively decomposable, weak* continuous and selfadjoint.
 The converse statement is false by \cite[Example 2]{Kri} in general.